tbsklg/iot-kinesis-lambda/README.md

 ```

 ## Test
-Run the included simulation script to publish 10 test events to the IoT topic:
+Run the provided simulation script to publish 100 test events to the IoT topic:
 ```
 ./simulate.sh
 ```